Plan for the cloud management gateway in Configuration Manager

 How is the cloud management gateway deployed?

 The cloud service manager component on the service connection point handles all CMG deployment tasks.
 Additionally, it monitors and reports service health and logging information from Azure AD.
+Ensure your service connection point is in online mode.

-You'll need the following certificates to secure the CMG:
+You need the following certificates to secure the CMG:

 - Management certificate - This can be any certificate including self-signed certificates.
 You can use a public certificate uploaded to Azure AD or a PFX with private key imported into Configuration Manager to authenticate with Azure AD.